felipealvarenga/hubla/README.md

 ## Credits

-This application was built by [Felipe Alvarenga] as part of [Hubla Challange].
+This application was built by [Felipe Alvarenga] as part of [Hubla Challenge].